akshayshanker/FUES/README.md

 EGM using fast upper-envelope scan

-Initial replication material for `Fast upper-envelope scan for discrete-continuous dynamic programming' by Dobrescu and Shanker (2022).
+Initial beta replication material for `Fast upper-envelope scan for discrete-continuous dynamic programming' by Dobrescu and Shanker (2022).

 Please see the top-level code for ```retirement.py``` and ```fella.py``` for exmaple use of Euler iteration and VFI for the retirement and discrete grid housing model.